Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 • surgical interventions;

-The drug can be prescribed for severe shortness of breath, provoked by insufficiency of cardio-vascular system; with a cough that cannot be stopped with antitussive medicines.
+The drug can be prescribed for severe shortness of breath caused by insufficiency of cardio-vascular system; for a cough that cannot be controlled with antitussive medications.

 Contraindications